 At this point you may think that foreclosure is sounding more and more like a decent proposition; can waiting seven years to clean up your credit really be that bad?
 You may actually need all that time to begin saving for yet another shot at another house down the road anyway!
 But before you start mailing in your house keys (to your lender), you should think twice before jumping the gun, and hear out the following points:

-- There is that obvious stain to your credit once you foreclose — it goes on your credit report for at least seven years.
-Once your credit gets hammered, your future loans and credit use become a much more expensive matter (with interest rates hiked up for those with unfavorable credit), or worse, this can affect your ability to apply for any form of loan, insurance, employment or even housing!
+• There is that obvious stain to your credit once you foreclose — it goes on your credit report for at least seven years.
+Once your credit gets hammered, your future loans and credit use become a much more expensive matter (check out how your credit scores affect your loan rates and how interest rates are hiked up for those with unfavorable credit), or worse, this can affect your ability to apply for any form of loan, insurance, employment or even housing!

 Clearly, foreclosure is one of the most stressful financial situations to be in, but this should really be your final option.
 Such a huge matter requires careful analysis and understanding of all the alternatives and the effects of your decisions.
 To those who have concerns about their home loans, I’m hoping this piece is able to provide you with some food for thought to consider as you evaluate your mortgage matters.